 How do I keep AMS away?

 The the most important way to try to keep AMS away is to let your body acclimatize to the high altitude.
-More so if you have flown-in from the plains.
-The body needs time to get used to work at much lower levels of oxygen than it generally does.
+More so if you have flown in from the plains.
+The body needs time to get used to working at much lower levels of oxygen than it generally does.
 If you don’t give it that time, you are inviting AMS.
 Try to do the following and you will in all probability, be able to keep AMS at bay: